 Control Center opens the Network Visibility dashboard.
 On the map, Control Center shows locations with services needing your attention.
-Key performance indicators (KPIs) show services with high utilization or critical issues, services that are down or have threshold warnings, as well as open tickets and scheduled maintenance for your services.
-Use the Map View and List View links above the KPIs to toggle between views.
+Tiles show services with high utilization or critical issues, services that are down or have threshold warnings, as well as open tickets and scheduled maintenance for your services.
+Use the Map View and List View tabs above the tiles to toggle between views.

 Control Center shows locations with threshold watches or warnings (if any).